-The Google Nest Hub has a compact design that fits well in bedrooms.
-It’s a great replacement for your ugly old alarm clock—don’t worry, you can turn the screen off at night.
+The Google Nest Hub (2nd Gen) has a compact design that fits well in bedrooms.
+It’s a great replacement for your ugly old alarm clock—especially since it has a Soli sensor for sleep-tracking and gesture controls (if voice and touchscreen controls weren't enough for you).
+Don’t worry; you can also turn the screen off at night.
 Because the Nest Hub doesn’t have a built-in camera, it offers the enhanced privacy that bedrooms and bathrooms deserve.

-The Google Chromecast Ultra is Google’s best streaming device.
+The Chromecast with Google TV is Google’s best streaming device.
 It streams stunning 4K movies to your TV of choice and also works with home theater equipment for a surround-sound experience during your favorite flicks.

-Google also sells the Chromecast Ultra as part of the Google Stadia Premiere Edition.
-With this setup, you can use the Google Assistant button on the Stadia Controller to dim the lights while you play your favorite video games on the Stadia game streaming service.
-Stadia isn’t as capable as video game consoles, but it’s still early days, so Google will probably make improvements over time.
+Google is hinting at eventual Stadia game-streaming functionality, but it's not available with this Chromecast model yet.
+Instead, you need a Chromecast Ultra as part of the Google Stadia Premiere Edition.
+With this setup, you can use the Google Assistant button on the Stadia Controller to dim the lights while you play your favorite video games on the Stadia game-streaming service.

-The original Google Chromecast is one of the best deals for video streaming devices.
-Instead of a remote control—like most streaming devices use—you use your smartphone or quick voice command on your Google Home speaker to play videos from your favorite services like Hulu and Netflix.
+The original Google Chromecast (now in its third iteration) is still one of the best deals for video-streaming devices.
+Instead of a remote control—like most streaming devices use—you use your smartphone or quick voice command on your Google Assistant products to play videos from your favorite services like Hulu and Netflix.